Peanut Price Tops $0.41 on Major Exchanges (NUX)

-Peanut (CURRENCY:NUX) traded 10% lower against the US dollar during the one day period ending at 18:00 PM ET on August 24th.
-One Peanut coin can now be purchased for approximately $0.41 or 0.00000848 BTC on popular exchanges.
-In the last seven days, Peanut has traded 8.4% higher against the US dollar.
-Peanut has a total market capitalization of $3.59 million and approximately $614,143.00 worth of Peanut was traded on exchanges in the last 24 hours.
+Peanut (CURRENCY:NUX) traded 1.7% higher against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on August 25th.
+One Peanut coin can now be purchased for $0.41 or 0.00000835 BTC on popular exchanges.
+Peanut has a total market capitalization of $3.63 million and approximately $536,817.00 worth of Peanut was traded on exchanges in the last 24 hours.
+In the last seven days, Peanut has traded 20.3% higher against the U.S. dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.